What Is a Food Handler Card or Certificate? (Plus, How to Get One)

 How long does a food handler card last?

-Therefore, you must renew your food handler card every 2–3 years, which allows you to stay fresh on important food safety practices.
+You must renew your food handler card every three years (two years if you live in Texas), which allows you to stay fresh on important food safety practices.

 You can find the expiration date of your food handler card on the certificate.